Review the latest information on visitor policies, safety procedures, vaccines and more in the COVID-19 Resource Center.

 These future leaders will advance healthcare for women as surgeon–scientists who not only provide outstanding clinical and surgical care but also serve as inspiring mentors and educators.

-The Northwestern Medicine urogynecology team offers two additional distinctive clinical programs for particular groups of women with pelvic floor conditions.
+The Northwestern Medicine urogynecology team offers an additional distinctive clinical program for particular groups of women with pelvic floor conditions.

 To Request an Appointment